Our latest stop for Breaths was activated during the event Dark Light Poetry at Övedskloster in Skåne, south of Sweden.

 More info of Breaths in Malmö here.

-The next stop of Breaths was held in Copenhagen at the OK Corral Gallery during the Artist Run Festival in May 9th – 24th.
+The next stop of Breaths was held in Copenhagen at the OK Corral Gallery in the group exhibition “Ena eller andra sidan / Ene eller anden side” during the Artist Run Festival in May 9th – 24th.

-More info at Artist Run Festival.
-“Wherever people gather together, it is potentially there, but only potentially, not necessarily and not forever.”
+Short info from Artist Run Festival: “Wherever people gather together, it is potentially there, but only potentially, not necessarily and not forever.”
 (Hannah Arendt)

 We assemble breaths from passers-by out in the city centre before installing in the gallery in the evening.